Entry/Exit System: Border process

-The first time a traveler passes through the new EES system, they will need to provide a few personal details.
+The first time a traveller passes through the new EES, they will need to provide a few personal details.
 A passport officer will take a picture of the individual’s face and/or scan their fingerprints.
-In some cases, travelers have the ability to register this information in advance, through a self-service system at specific border entry points, or through a mobile application called Travel to Europe, if it is available for your country of arrival/departure.
+In some cases, travellers have the ability to register this information in advance, through a self-service system at specific border entry points, or through a mobile application called Travel to Europe, if it is available in the country of arrival/departure.

-After a traveler has passed through EES for the first time and their data has been recorded, an agent will simply verify their identity for all subsequent entries.
-At some border crossing points, self-service kiosks will be available for those who have already passed through EES once before and hold biometric passports.
+After a traveller has passed through EES for the first time and their data has been recorded, an agent will simply verify their identity for all subsequent entries.
+At some border crossing points, self-service kiosks will be available for those who have already passed through EES less than three years ago and hold biometric passports.